clusterlink-net/clusterlink/design-proposals/project-deploymnet.md

 ### Implementation Phases/History

 The first phase focuses on building the k8s operator.
 In this step, we will create the ClusterLink operator and suitable tests.
 Additionally, during this step, we will continue to use the current cl-adm implementation to create peer and fabric certificates.
-The `cl-adm create peer1` command will generate two files: `k8s-secret.yaml` (containing all the certificates for the control-plane and data-plane) and `clusterlink-system.yaml` (the CRD for the ClusterLink operator).
+The `cl-adm create peer1` command will generate two files: `k8s-secret.yaml` (containing all the certificates for the control-plane and data-plane) and `clusterlink-system.yaml` (the CRD instance for the ClusterLink operator).
 The ClusterLink operator will be deployed manually by the site administrator.
 The site administrator deploys the `clusterlink-system.yaml` file to the ClusterLink operator, than the operator creates the ClusterLink components.

 In the second step, the focus is on automating the deployment process.
 We will create a ClusterLink CLI.
 This CLI will automate certificate creation by the fabric administrator, replacing the current cl-adm CLI.
 Furthermore, the CLI will automate the deployment process for ClusterLink by the site manager (including secret creation, deploying the ClusterLink operator, and CRD creation).